twentyTwo/br-ext-sf-bookmark-manager/readme.md

 ## Salesforce Bookmark Manager at a glance:

-This is the animation that shows when you click on the Salesforce Bookmark Manager icon on the Chrome toolbar.
+This is the full view of the Salesforce Bookmark Manager.

 ![Screenshot 1](https://raw.githubusercontent.com/twentyTwo/static-file-hosting/refs/heads/main/br-ext-sf-bookmark-manager/Animation.webp)